AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 • Do you have the data you need for AI implementations?

-• How are you organizing, capturing, synthesizing and retaining data?
+• How are you organizing, capturing, and retaining data?

-• If you’re using data to train AI systems, how are you managing and improving that training data over time?
+• If using data for training, how are you managing and improving it over time?

 Domain 6: Operating Model